asvessmii/cond2/README.md

 OWNER_CHAT_ID=your_personal_telegram_id
 ```

+`*.local` files are ignored by git, so your token won't be committed by mistake.

 `BOT_TOKEN` is the token of your Telegram bot. `OWNER_CHAT_ID` must contain the Telegram ID where order and feedback notifications should be sent.
 Both variables are required; if any of them is missing the webhook will fail.

 After editing the environment file, restart the Next.js server so the new variables are picked up.